elastic/kibana/rfcs/text/0014_api_documentation.md

 The plan is to make @link comments work like links, which means this is unneccessary information.

 I propose we avoid this kind of pattern.

-## Double check complicated types

-I haven't taken a look at every kind of possible crazy type that we can come up with.
-For example - I'm not sure how generics will look.
-I suggest an iterative approach.
-Start simple, see what looks awkward, work to make it look better.

 ## Export every referenced type